munziu263/munziu263/README.md

 - 👀 I am interested in backend and fullstack roles in London, UK and Barcelona, Spain

 > I’m passionate about building tools that solve day-to-day problems for people.
 Having worked in a large multinational, I know how much time people spend doing painfully repetitive and menial tasks.
 This is a travesty!
 People are a critical resource and we shouldn't be wasting their time on tasks that don't challenge them mentally.
+I love the process of breaking these down into smaller problems, solving them and delivering solutions to end-users.

 - 🌱 I’m currently learning Scala.